 No More Half Measures (financially)

-Some view the completion of your taxes as the ultimate zugzwang but if you have a good accountant you might not feel that way.
-The Blunt Bean Counter (who is busier than a beaver these days) wants to help make sure that isn’t the case for you, with his helpful Reporting the Capital Gains on Your 2015 U.S. Stock Sales.
-Are you investing down south, because Mark from My Own Advisor also has some words for you with Read this – if you’re investing in U.S. stocks or ETFs.
-What are The Best Canadian Tax Software Options ?
+Some view the completion of your taxes as the ultimate zugzwang, but if you have a good accountant, you might not feel that way.
+The Blunt Bean Counter (who is busier than a beaver these days) wants to help make sure that isn’t the case for you, with his helpful Reporting of the Capital Gains on Your 2015 U.S. Stock Sales.
+Are you investing down south because Mark from My Own Advisor also has some words for you with Reading this – if you’re investing in U.S. stocks or ETFs.
+What are The Best Canadian Tax Software Options?
 Tom Drake tries to help us out with that from Canadian Personal Finance.

-The Freakonomics Podcast asks a very interesting question, Should Tipping Be Banned?
+The Freakonomics Podcast asks a fascinating question, Should Tipping Be Banned?
 I come down with a solid yes and no answer (or better still, it depends).
 If you don’t want to tip, is it OK for you to get a bonus at work?

-I am a firm believer in the importance of local libraries (where I grew up in the Town of Mount Royal I spent many an hour at the Reg Dawson Library), but Marie from Boomer and Echo repeats this sentiment with A Salute To Your Local Library: Save Money With A Library Membership.
+I am a firm believer in the importance of local libraries (where I grew up in the Town of Mount Royal, I spent many an hour at the Reg Dawson Library).
+Still, Marie from Boomer and Echo repeats this sentiment with A Salute To Your Local Library: Save Money With A Library Membership.
 In Ottawa, if you are not using the Ottawa Public Library, you should!

-I am always astounded at how frank some folks can be on-line, and Frugal Trader bares it all with Breakdown of Our Expenses in 2015.
-I don’t think I will ever do this, I am ashamed of my spending patterns, and don’t want to advertise my crass spending habits (but dammit, I love my Condor Eggs).
-I don’t think you get to brag My dividend portfolio keeps churning out cash, if you are only using “virtual money”, do it with real money and then tell me.
-It would like me boasting how I won my Fantasy Football League, and thus should be a GM in the NFL (and yes I did win it, pick up Tom Brady, that is my advice).
+I am always astounded at how frank some folks can be online, and Frugal Trader bares it all with Breakdown of Our Expenses in 2015.
+I don’t think I will ever do this.
+I am ashamed of my spending patterns and don’t want to advertise my crass spending habits (but dammit, I love my Condor Eggs).
+I don’t think you get to brag.
+My dividend portfolio keeps churning out cash.
+If you are only using “virtual money,” do it with real money and tell me.
+It would like me boasting how I won my Fantasy Football League and thus should be a GM in the NFL (yes, I did win it, pick up Tom Brady, that is my advice).

-Michael James must have a copious library of books arriving on his doorstep as he write about two book this week, and he tackles a topic he has written about before Revisiting the 4 Percent Rule.
-Is the 4% rules still valid?
-Good question, if you plan on dropping dead at age 67, after retiring at 65, then maybe this isn’t the right idea for you, of course, maybe you should think about heading to the gym some time soon too?
-For those of my readers who are Civil Servants, and who feel safe with their pensions, I am researching some info on the topics, but as a former Nortel employee who has seen that pension take massive hits, that is really not an isolated incident, as we see with the Mid-West Teamsters pension short-comings (and cuts).
+Michael James must have a copious library of books arriving on his doorstep as he writes about two books this week, and he tackles a topic he has written about before Revisiting the 4 Percent Rule.
+Are the 4% rules still valid?
+Good question.
+If you plan on dropping dead at age 67 after retiring at 65, then maybe this isn’t the right idea for you.
+Of course, maybe you should think about heading to the gym sometime soon too?
+I am researching some info on the topics for those of my readers who are Civil Servants and who feel safe with their pensions.
+Still, as a former Nortel employee who has seen that pension take massive hits, that is really not an isolated incident, as we see with the Mid-West Teamsters pension short-comings (and cuts).

 Political Fund Raising

-Yes, this is an American point of view, however, still entertaining view from John Oliver.
+Yes, this is an American point of view.
+However, still an entertaining view from John Oliver.

 2016 Random Thoughts